Bylaws of the

 Section 5.
 Secretary.
 The Secretary oversees the recording of proceedings of meetings of the Association and the Board of Directors, and is responsible for the Association’s correspondence.
 A detailed position description, approved by the Board, shall be maintained on the Association’s website.

 Section 6.
 Treasurer.
 The Treasurer oversees the financial records of the Association according to standard accounting practices, and, whether performed personally or through the Association’s administrative office, is responsible for safeguarding the Association’s funds.
-He or she presents periodic reports on the financial status of the Association to the Board of Directors and a full report to the membership at the Annual Association Meeting.
-A current more detailed position description, approved by the Board, shall be maintained on the Association’s website.
+The Treasurer presents periodic reports on the financial status of the Association to the Board of Directors and a full report to the membership at the Annual Association Meeting.
+A detailed position description, approved by the Board, shall be maintained on the Association’s website.

 ARTICLE VI.
 Board of Directors